shuvava/full-stack-code-challenge/README.md

 # Virgil Full-stack Code Challenge

 ## Goal
-The goal of this challenge is to help candidates to demonstrate their understanding of common practices in full-stack software development.
+The goal of this challenge is for candidates to demonstrate their understanding of common practices in full-stack software development.

 ## What are we looking for?
-- Candidate's ability to handle basic dev environment tools
+- Ability to handle basic dev environment tools
-- Candidate's ability to write React based UI Application
+- Ability to write React based UI Application
-- Candidate's ability to design Restful API
+- Ability to design Restful API
-- Candidate's ability to handle data manipulation
+- Ability to handle data manipulation

 ## Challenge
-Write an application with a UI (React) and Back-end(Flask).
+Write an application with a UI (React) and Back-end (Flask).
 This app should display a list of **Account**
 Each **Account** contains two types of **Credits**, **TypeA** and **TypeB**